 Kevin likes to start the meal off with a sparkling Blanc de Blanc for its crisp and refreshing qualities.
 For an after-dinner sip, opt for a Brut Nature which is lower in sugar and plays well with that full stomach.

 Sparkling: NV Treveri, Blanc de Blancs Extra Brut from Washington

 After dinner drinks are great to extend your time with loved ones after the holiday meal.
-Ryan prefers a touch of amaro and recommends the Braulio Amaro with notes of douglas fir, winter spices, rosemary and tarragon.
+Try the Braulio Amaro with notes of douglas fir, winter spices, rosemary and tarragon.
 If you’re having Pecan Pie after dinner, Nate likes a Sauternes’ non-cloying sweetness.
 Made with aromatic Sauvignon Blanc and Semillon varietals, it shows notes of burnt sugar, orange zest and stone fruit that intensifies as it ages.
 Look for Sauternes over 10 years, like the 2005 Chateau de Rayne Vigneau Sauternes or the terms “Grand”, or “Premier Grand Crus Classe”.Richard suggests always having a bottle of Madeira on the table after dinner.
 In particular, the Rancio Madeira boasts an inherent raisin flavor (known as Rancio) and aroma that pair wonderfully with the fruit desserts of the holiday.
 Fun Fact: Madeira was also the primary wine served during Thanksgiving for the first centuries of the colonial U.S.